RedisLabs/redislabs-docs/content/modules/redisgraph/release-notes/redisgraph-2.8-release-notes.md

     - [#2072](https://github.com/RedisGraph/RedisGraph/issues/2072), [#2081](https://github.com/RedisGraph/RedisGraph/pull/2081) CRLF sequences embedded in strings no longer trigger a protocol error when being emitted
     - [#2139](https://github.com/RedisGraph/RedisGraph/pull/2139) Fix crash when trying to retrieve an out-of-bounds item
     - [#2149](https://github.com/RedisGraph/RedisGraph/pull/2149) Fix crash when matching a node engages an index to search for a value that is a RediSearch stop word

-{{<note>}}
-- This is the first GA version of 2.8.
-The version inside Redis will be 2.8.8 in semantic versioning.
-Since the version of a module in Redis is numeric, we could not add a GA flag.

-- Minimum Redis version: 6.2
-{{</note>}}